Bayesian Optimization by Kernel Regression and Density-based Exploration: The BOKE method

-and switch between these two strategies randomly, more precisely, by a Bernoulli distribution with parameter $p \in (0, 1]$.
-This modified algorithm, referred to as BOKE+, is presented in Algorithm~\ref{alg:BOKE+}.
-The optimization results of BOKE and BOKE+ are tested on the toy problem defined in Eq.~\eqref{eqn:test}, with the corresponding results shown in \cref{fig:iteration}.
+By executing IKR-UCB with probability $q \in (0, 1]$ and \cref{eqn:max KR} with probability $1 - q$, we formulate a modified algorithm denoted as BOKE+ (summarized in \cref{alg:BOKE+}).
+This $\epsilon$-greedy scheme is consistent with recent BO literature \cite{de2021greed}, which shows that occasional pure exploitation can accelerate empirical convergence.
+The optimization results of BOKE and BOKE+ are tested on the toy problem defined in \cref{eqn:test}, with the corresponding results shown in \cref{fig:iteration}.
 Both methods begin with the same initial set of five points.
 Notably, BOKE+ focuses sampling on regions with high objective values, while BOKE maintains a more balanced trade-off between exploration and exploitation.